twigphp/Twig/doc/04-Extending-Twig.markdown

       public function getTokenParsers();

       /**
-       * Returns the node transformer instances to add to the existing list.
+       * Returns the node visitor instances to add to the existing list.
        *
-       * @return array An array of Twig_NodeTransformer instances */
+       * @return array An array of Twig_NodeVisitorInterface instances */
-      public function getNodeTransformers();
+      public function getNodeVisitors();

       /**
        * Returns a list of filters to add to the existing list.